 Other new investors, venture capital firm Aspada and a Korean investment firm, will join, the report mentioned.

 Additionally, talks with SoftBank are continuing, the persons added.

-Separately, three persons in the know told The Economic Times that US-based venture capital fund General Catalyst has held talks with fintech firm Cred to be a part of the company’s latest $120 million (about Rs 825 crore at current exchange rate) Series B round being led by existing investors including Sequoia Capital, Ribbit Capital and Russian billionaire Yuri Milner’s Apolleto Asia.
+Separately, three persons in the know told The Economic Times that US-based venture capital fund General Catalyst has held talks with fintech firm Cred to be a part of the company’s latest $120 million (about Rs 825 crore at current exchange rate) Series B round being led by existing investors including Sequoia Capital, Ribbit Capital and Israeli-Russian billionaire Yuri Milner’s Apolleto Asia.

 China’s Hillhouse Capital is the other new investor participating in this round.
 Cred, set up by Freecharge co-founder Kunal Shah and owned and operated by Dreamplug Technologies Pvt.
 Ltd, is likely to be valued at up to $500 million, which will be a substantial jump from the $75 million valuation it commanded in its previous round, the report added.

 In another development, persons in the know told The Economic Times that bulge-bracket private equity firm Carlyle Group is in advanced talks to invest around $45 million (Rs 308 crore) in news and content application Dailyhunt at a pre-money valuation of $650 million (about Rs 4,471 crore).